idling-mind/html2dash/README.md

 """)
 ```

+In the above, all tags except `input` are found in `dash.html` module.
-The following will be the sequence of searches:
+And for input tag, the following will be the sequence of searches:

 1. Search for `input` in `dash.html` >> Not found
 2. Search for `Input` in `dash.html` >> Not found